 Tell your therapy team if you find it hard to eat or have no appetite.
-You may be referred to a nutritionist, a specialist in meal planning.
+You may need to see a nutritionist.
+This is a healthcare provider with special training in meal planning.
 To keep your strength up, you need to eat well and maintain your weight.
 Think of healthy eating as part of your treatment.
 Try these tips:

 Eat small meals several times a day.

 Eat more food when you’re feeling better, even if it is not mealtime.